Healing Stages of Cellulitis

 Use pain relievers - Cellulitis can cause a fair amount of discomfort.
 The best way to treat this symptom is with temporary use of pain relievers.
 A doctor can help you figure out how intense your pain is and how long you should continue to use pain killers.
 But for most people, using over-the-counter pain relievers as recommended by the bottle directions is usually sufficient for treating their pain and discomfort.

 Bandage infected areas - One of the dangers of cellulitis is that it further exposes the body to other possible infections.
 It’s much easier for bacteria to enter cracked skin than it is to penetrate healthy, whole skin.
 To best prevent future complications, it’s recommended that you bandage the affected area to keep bacteria and other harmful microbes at bay.
+Look for redness or signs of infection and bring them to your doctors attention if they appear so he or she can be up-to-date.

 Provide symptomatic relief - Sometimes what you need is a treatment that can provide symptomatic relief.
 Emuaid can do that.
 Emuaid is a scientifically-based, homeopathic, topical ointment used to provide systemic relief from a variety of skin conditions.
 It can help moisturize your skin, soothe irritation, calm inflammation, and speed up the healing process.
 Chances are good that if you have damaged skin, Emuaid can help make it better.

 Prevent cellulitis - Keeping your skin clean and clear will help you prevent future bouts with cellulitis.
 Moisturized skin is healthy skin.
 Using a topical ointment can help keep your skin properly moisturized.
 General skin care is not only good for those predisposed to cellulitis but it’s just a good idea to practice anyway.
 Additionally, a doctor may recommend some sort of prescription medication or oral antibiotic to prevent future cellulitis outbreaks.
+If your doctor offers you medication or antibiotics, make sure to take them as directed.
+Taking your antibiotics or medications improperly increases the chance that they’ll be ineffective.

 When patients start treating their cellulitis, they normally notice the healing process takes place in five different phases or stages.

-Here are the healing stages of cellulitis.
+Here are the cellulitis healing stages.

 Stage 1 - Starting treatment